 This rule restricts production of campaign materials.
 For example:

 - The Reprographics department cannot print campaign materials, even if the district is reimbursed for the cost.

 - District paper, printers, computers, duplicating equipment, etc., cannot be used for creating campaign materials or advocating for candidates in any way.

 - District funds cannot be used to produce materials off campus either, and district time cannot be used.

 This rule also restricts distribution of campaign messages.
 For example:

-- The district’s telephones, computers, laptops, tablets, e-mail system, and mailroom may not be used.
+- The district’s telephones, computers, laptops, tablets, e-mail and Wi-Fi system, and mailroom may NOT be used.

 - Faculty, staff and officials may voluntarily work for or against ballot measures and candidates while off campus and outside assigned/contractual working hours.

 - While employees are working at home, no district equipment – including laptops, hot spots, tablets, printers – can be used for campaign activities (even if the activities occur outside working hours).